-Instead, Yau sees himself as “in a Western definition, kind of innovative entrepreneur”.
-While Yau the not-businessman clearly knows how to sell alcohol to wealthy Londoners looking for a good time, Yau the innovator goes off on many tangents, forming a complex web of sometimes-interconnected, sometimes seemingly-disparate ideas that sees him dipping his toes, and sometimes immersing his whole self into various aspects of the food world.
+Instead, Yau sees himself as, “in a Western definition, something of an innovative entrepreneur”.
+While Yau the not-businessman clearly knows how to sell alcohol to wealthy Londoners looking for a good time, Yau the innovator goes off on many tangents, forming a complex web of sometimes-interconnected, sometimes seemingly-disparate ideas that sees him dipping his toes into every adjacent of the food world.

 All things considered

 For one, Yau’s continually opening, and consulting for new restaurants.
 It’s also perhaps the conceptualising of new restaurants where Yau’s philosophical bent really shows — he studied politics and philosophy at the City of London Polytechnic.

 “An Alan Yau restaurant is one where, within the concept vertical, you can actually reference the hows, the whys, and the what in relation to the level of conceptual, creative, and intellectual rationalisation.

 “I hope that with my projects, there is a reason for every decision, and that’s driven by ideology at the top.
 That ideology then flows through why everything thing in the restaurant exists.
 That’s quite important to me.”